When I first got to China, I didn’t know how to greet people. I wanted to just say “good morning” in Chinese to my co-workers, and didn’t know how!

 Good Morning in Chinese: Two ways

-When starting a day at a school or workplace it’s more rare to hear someone saying zǎoshang hǎo unless they’re speaking quite formally.
+When starting a day at a school or workplace in China, it’s rarer to hear someone saying zǎoshang hǎo unless they’re speaking quite formally.
 You might greet the school headmistress that way.
 Or she might greet you that way.

-There’s nothing wrong with saying it the formal way.
+There’s nothing wrong with wishing someone a good morning in Chinese the formal way.
 It just skews formal; it’s not actually formal.

 Good Evening in Chinese (but does anybody say it?)